ILyness/cs257/webapp/readme.txt

  allows for page splitting (using the plus sign in the bottom corner) in order to pull up multiple of these athlete pages at once in order to easily compare between them.

 NOTES: We had a lot of fun with this and might continue it after the class.
 Its not perfect but very fun to play around with.
+It is worth noting that our target audience is extremely narrow, i.e. people who have extensive knowledge of track and field.